cherryxas/RevLabs-task/task2.md

 ## Version 7.3.0 – April 2025

-### New Features
+### New features

 - **Sample Download API**
   Added a new API endpoint: [`/api/v1/download_samples/`](https://example.com/api/v1/download_samples/).
-  This allows authorized users to download original attachments that were analyzed by Z1000 for further inspection or archiving.
+  It enables authorized users to retrieve original email attachments processed by Z1000 for detailed review or archiving.

 - **Graphical Dashboard**
-  Introduced a new web-based dashboard that provides visual statistical insights into analyzed emails.
-  Includes charts on:
-  - Number of analyzed emails per day
-  - Malicious vs. clean file ratio
-  - Common file types detected
+  This release introduces a graphical dashboard that displays key statistics about analyzed emails, such as volume, threat types, and detection trends.

-### Bug Fixes
+### Bug fixes

 - **PHP Execution Vulnerability**
-  Fixed a critical security issue where PHP attachments were executed during analysis.
+  Fixed a security issue that executed PHP files during analysis, which could have allowed attackers to access the virtual machine.
-  PHP files are now safely scanned without execution, closing a potential attack vector.

 - **Large File Crash**
   Resolved a stability issue causing the system to crash when analyzing attachments larger than 13.37 GB.
-  Z1000 now handles large files gracefully without performance degradation.